The average cost of adding an addition in New Jersey is $86,460. This data is based on actual project costs as reported by ImproveNet.

 Bonus Room Above Garage Additions – Building a Room Over your Garage can be the ticket to a larger home.
-Existing garage roof will be removed, and a master suite will be built above the garage.
+The existing garage roof will be removed, and a master suite will be built above the garage.

 Choose the materials

 An addition is a major undertaking that involves tradespeople, specializing in everything from roofs to foundations.
-To ensure that you project starts and ends well, review the following with your Contractor:
+To ensure that your project starts and ends well, review the following with your Contractor:

 How will construction be overseen?